Ricardo Fortaleza: 1972 Munich Olympics

 Ricardo represented the Philippines at the 1972 Munich Olympics, losing to Mexico's Alfonso Zamora by a second-round knockout in the Round of 32.

 Coaching

 Fortaleza became the Philippines boxing team coach from 1976 to 1993.
 He led the Philippine team at the 1992 Olympic Games in Barcelona, the President's Cup in Jakarta, the King's Cup in Bangkok, the Southeast Asian Games in Singapore, the second World Boxing championships in Belgrade, the Asian Games in Bangkok, the Inter-Cup tournament in Schriesheim (Germany), the Acropolis Cup in Athens, and several other international tournaments.

 Fortaleza also trained boxers from different parts of the world.
-He helped introduced the sport of Amateur Boxing in Oman, he was assigned at the Sultan Qaboos Sports Complex.
-He coached the Oman boxing team between 1986 and 1990, and led the team to the 1988 Olympic Games in Seoul, Korea.
+He helped introduce the sport of amateur boxing in Oman, he was assigned at the Sultan Qaboos Sports Complex.
+He coached the Oman boxing team between 1986 and 1990 and led the team to the 1988 Olympic Games in Seoul, Korea.